Housane/Housane/README.md

 I'm a student Majoring in Quantitative Finance, with a Second Major in Economics at the National University of Singapore.
 I am interested in Market Microstructure, Game Theory and Auction Theory.
-During my free time, I point tubes full of glass at metal tubes in the sky.
-I also write about them too, focusing on Sustainable Aviation developments, together with general aviation news.
+During my free time, I do Aviation Photography.
+I also write about aviation, focusing on sustainable developments and general news.

 ## Projects I've Done
 - NUS Orbital (Apollo 11) [With Cheryl Chan, Mentored by Vaishnav Muralidharan]